 The examiner will pay special attention to how you approach intersections and how you stop the vehicle in common traffic conditions.
 He or she will make sure that you always check traffic around you and that you are able to control the vehicle.
 You must main a safe position in your lane and behind other vehicles.
 Always use your turn signals when changing position.
-Read more here: How to Prepare for a Driving Test.
+Read more here: How to Prepare for the Texas Driving Test.

 You should also make sure you can back in a straight line while looking behind and around you.
 Practice parallel parking as much as you can.
 Passing these two objectives is always a good start.

 Texas DPS doesn’t show official passing rates, but it is generally recognized that more than two-thirds of all first-time test takers pass.

 Should you fail the test, you can take it again within 90 days.
 If you wait more than 90 days or fail 3 times, you must apply and pay the fee again.